Healthcare & Medicaid Expansion

 The Right Time, an initiative of Missouri Foundation for Health and is led by Missouri Family Health Council, is improving information about, and access to, quality contraceptive services by reducing costs and improving access.
 The initiative provides residents of Missouri with access to free and low-cost birth control, trustworthy information on birth control, and is committed to addressing persistent health disparities.

 • Missouri Family Health Council, Inc. champions access for every individual to culturally sensitive, quality sexual and reproductive health education and services.
 Correcting misinformation about the legality of birth control, including emergency contraception (EC), is one of MFHC’s primary goals with its newly launched Free EC contraceptive access project which offers free emergency contraception to Missourians.
-Free EC kits can be picked up at over 40 locations throughout the state or requested by mail on the MFHC website.
+Free EC kits can be picked up at over 40 locations throughout the state or requested by mail on the MFHC website

 Engaging Diverse Audiences: This roadmap provides tools, strategies, recommendations, and fundamentals for working with diverse communities.
-Health departments, community-based organizations (CBOs), providers, and community health workers can use these resources for internal capacity building and developing outreach materials
+Health departments, community-based organizations (CBOs), providers, and community health workers can use these resources for internal capacity building and developing outreach materials.

 Service and Health Care Provider Collaboration: Promoting Clients’ Health Through Improved Coordination: This guide, created by Switchboard in partnership with the Society of Refugee Healthcare Providers, highlights tips from service and healthcare providers on how service providers can facilitate collaboration with healthcare provider colleagues to support newcomers’ health.